 We also made safety an important criterion.
 Some toys were ruled out because they have pieces of metal inside that a cat could rip out and get hurt by, or because they pose choke hazards.
 Other toys are safe to use with your cat as long as she’s under supervision, such as feather teasers – lock them away when you’re not there, as a cat can easily get tangled up in the string.

-With that in mind, here are five great cat toys that we’re sure your feline friends will love:
+With that in mind, here are five great cat toys that we’re sure your feline friends will love.

-B Bascolor's Catnip fish look good enough to eat.
-They're made of robust cotton, and full of catnip - non-toxic and with no chemicals used in the manufacture of the toy.
-They're realistic fish - a koi carp, gras carp, and salmon - in bright, vibrant colours, each a slightly different shape.
+Catnip fish look good enough to eat.
+They’re made of robust cotton, and full of catnip – non-toxic and with no chemicals used in the manufacture of the toy.
+They’re realistic looking fish – a koi carp, gras carp, and salmon – in bright, vibrant colours, each a slightly different shape.

-These fish are big enough for a cat to fight, wrestle, or even use as a pillow, and way too big to present a choke hazard at 5-6 inches long.
+These fish are big enough for a cat to fight, wrestle, or even use as a pillow, and way too big to present a choking hazard at 5-6 inches long.
 Some cats will even carry these interactive toy fish around the house.
 The stitching is strong and the fabric will withstand a cat trying to rip them apart with their back claws.

 Catnip does lose its aroma after a while.
-Because the stitching on these fish is tough, refilling them isn't really an option - but you can just buy a catnip spray and give the fish a quick blast to restore the effects.
-Sometimes, just putting the toy in sunlight will also refresh the odour.
+Because the stitching on these fish is tough, refilling them isn’t really an option – but you can just buy a catnip spray and give the fish a quick blast to restore the effects.
+Sometimes, just putting the toy in sunlight will also refresh the odor.

 At around $10 for three big fish, this is a great package.
 Even better, some cats go mad for them before their poor humans even manage to open the packaging!